 - Make the commitment - Like so many average builders, it’s easy to talk a good game.
 It’s difficult to deliver.
 A quality builder must make a commitment to earning that title.
 And, that commitment means a constancy of purpose.
 Committing to an effective QA system begins at the top, and the company leaders must reinforce its use at every opportunity.
 The QA tools must be used consistently across all jobsites and by every Superintendent.
 It’s all or nothing.
 Unless the Builder views quality building as a hard and fast rule, the construction team will inevitably slip back into old habits, cut corners and invent work-arounds —all at the expense of quality.

-Even the average builders proclaim a commitment to quality.
-To really deliver on that promise, the builder must have a construction team that truly understands what quality is and how it is measured.
-That begins with implementing quality control procedures and utilizing these five applications to improve construction quality and the quality control process.
+Even average builders proclaim a commitment to quality in the construction industry.
+To truly deliver on that promise, the builder must have a construction team that understands what quality is and how it is measured.
+This begins with implementing quality control procedures and utilizing these five applications to improve construction quality and the quality control process.
 By doing so, they can ensure poor quality is minimized throughout construction projects, ultimately enhancing construction project quality.
 Consistently carrying these practices forward to every new project reinforces the commitment to improve construction project quality in the construction industry.